sts10/radiation/README.md

 <img src="URL">
 ```

-The Markdown is GFM or GitHub flavored.
+If you choose to use [Markdown](http://daringfireball.net/projects/markdown/), know that Radiation uses GFM or GitHub flavored Markdown.
 Multi-line code blocks should be delineated with triple backticks (\`\`\`).
 You can also specify a programming language for syntax highlighting.

 #### Publishing Your New Blog Post
-Once you've saved your post in your text editor, you'll be asked if you want to publish your changes.
-If you enter 'y', your new post should be live in a few seconds.
+Once you've saved your post in your text editor and quit your text editor, you'll be asked if you want to publish your changes.
+If you enter 'y', your blog will be published and your new post should be live in a few seconds.
 If you select 'n', your post will be saved but not pushed to your blog.

 #### Editing Posts
 To edit posts you can use the 'e' option in the menu.
 Alternatively, you can go into `~/radiation_posts` and edit the post you want to edit in whatever text editor you like.

-When you're done editing, call Radiation and run the publish command from the menu.
-(Note the bugs section below though.)
+When you're done editing, run Radiation and run the publish command from the menu.

 ### Making Radiation Easier to Run by Editing Your Bash Profile

-Entering `cd ~/radiation; ruby bin/runner.rb` every time you want to run Radiation sucks.
+As you may have noticed, entering `cd ~/radiation; ruby bin/runner.rb` every time you want to run Radiation sucks.
 So let's make it so you can just type `radiation` and hit enter from any directory and Radiation will launch.

 To add a radiation function to your bash_profile, simply use the `b - Add radiation function to your bash_profile` option in the main menu (if you don't see that option, see below).
 It will ask you to confirm.

 **NOTE: You only want to do this once!
 Even if you remove radiation this function will still be in your bash_profile.**

-FYI This menu option adds the following function to your bash_profile:
+FYI This menu option adds the following function to the end of your bash_profile:

 ```
 function radiation {